-Our restoration practices to find and address the cause of outages are further restricted when Total Fire Bans and Vehicle Movement Bans are declared.
+Our restoration practices to find and address the cause of outages are further restricted when the Department of Fire and Emergency Services declares Total Fire Bans and local authorities declare Vehicle Movement Bans.
 In these circumstances, we usually have to wait for bushfire risk conditions to ease or the bans to be lifted before we can patrol the powerline or attempt to restore power.
 This means you may be without power for an extended period of time, possibly until late in the evening.

 Are you bushfire ready?

 Need to prepare your own property for bushfire season?
 The Department of Fire and Emergency Services has developed resources for property owners to be bushfire ready.

 For advice on how to prepare your property, daily updates of areas affected by fire restrictions and details on emergency situations, visit the Emergency WA website.